samirelanduk/atomium/docs/source/overview.rst

 However the text of the PDB file is obtained, the process of parsing it is always the same:

-    1. First a ``PdbFile`` object is created, which is a representation of the file itself.
+    1. First a :py:class:`.PdbFile` object is created, which is a representation of the file itself.
 This is essentially a list of records, with methods for getting records of a certain name.

-    2. This is used to make a ``PdbDataFile`` object.
+    2. This is used to make a :py:class:`.PdbDataFile` object.
 This is the object which extracts the data from the file, and is essentially an unstructured list of values.

-    3. This is used to make a ``Pdb`` object, by using the values in the data file to create a user-friendly handle to the information
+    3. This is used to make a :py:class:`.Pdb` object, by using the values in the data file to create a user-friendly handle to the information.

 Accessing Pdb properties